CPK Insurance

 A Rhode Island landlord policy can be built around building damage, storm damage, theft, vandalism, landlord liability coverage, and in some cases business interruption after a covered loss.
 Exact terms vary by property type and carrier.

 Landlord insurance cost in Rhode Island varies by location, construction, age of the property, deductible, limits, and exposure to hurricane or flooding risk.
-The market data provided shows an average range of $85 to $320 per month, but actual pricing depends on the property.
+Actual pricing depends on the property.

-The main quote-readiness items in the provided data are property details, coverage selections, and any lease requirements for proof of general liability coverage.
-If you have employees, workers' compensation is also required under the state data provided.
+The main quote-readiness items are property details, coverage selections, and any lease requirements for proof of general liability coverage.
+If you have employees, workers' compensation is also required.

 Yes.
 A rental property insurance quote in Rhode Island can be tailored to a single-family rental, duplex, or multi-unit property.
 The quote will usually depend on the building’s size, occupancy, and location-specific weather exposure.